 - Each player is required to maintain an AHS card, which records the result of every eligible game and the index points added or subtracted. - Index points increase after each win and decrease after each loss.
 The winner adds the number of points to his index that are shown on the AHS card for the handicaps of the two players involved.
 The loser subtracts the number of points shown on the AHS card.
-The number of points depends on whether the game is played handicap or level. - For handicap singles games the number of points is always 10 (except in GC for players of handicap 14 or 16). - For handicap doubles games in GC the number of points is 5 except for players of handicap (14 or 16). - For level games the number of points varies depending on the handicaps of the two players.
+The number of points depends on whether the game is played handicap or level. - For handicap singles games the number of points is always 10 (except in GC for players of handicap 14 or 16 and in AC for players of handicap 20 to 24). - For handicap doubles games in GC the number of points is 5 except for players of handicap (14 or 16). - For level games the number of points varies depending on the handicaps of the two players.